migsc/lattice.js/README.md

 #Issues

 Currently, it's a buggy work in progress.
 Performance is still being worked on.
-Features are still being implemented.Suggestions are highly welcome: mchateloin@gmail.com
+Features are still being implemented.
+Suggestions are highly welcome: mchateloin@gmail.com

 #Upcoming Features

 This is what I plan to implement before v1.0
-* Better support any width and height for cell elements
+* Better support for any width and height for cell elements.
+Currently it's assumed that all cells are the same width and height.
 * Callback support on animation and navigation
 * Create an actual full screen mode, not the "full window" functionality that's there currently, that I mistakenly _called_ 'fullscreen' mode, ha.
 * Ability to activate fullscreen at runtime with an awesome transition